ConradIrwin/pry-rescue/README.md

 ## Installation

-You can install `pry-rescue` with rubygems as normal, and I strongly recommend you also install `pry-stack_explorer`.
+You can install `pry-rescue` with RubyGems as normal, and I strongly recommend you also install `pry-stack_explorer`.
 See [Known bugs](#known-bugs) for places that won't work.

 ```